 Information on this page

 The following terms are used throughout the course of this policy.
-Definitions of specific acts and behaviors related to relationship violence, sexual misconduct, and other forms of conduct prohibited under this policy can be found in Section 4 of the policy.
+Definitions of specific acts and behaviors related to relationship violence and sexual misconduct can be found in Section 4 of the policy.

 CAMPUS SECURITY AUTHORITY